x71c9/3xp/README.md

 };

 exp.asserts(obj, schema);
-// If the object doesn't have that schema `asserts` will throw an error.
+// If the object doesn't have that schema, the method `asserts` throws an error.

 if(!exp.valid(obj, schema)){
   console.error('Object is not valid');